Amazon S3 Pricing Explained

 - LIST requests that return the current list of stored objects.

 - PUT requests to upload new objects and other actions.

 The number of requests depends on the number of objects you affect.
 For example, while uploading 12,000 files, you will make 12,000 PUT queries.
-The price for each request also varies between different AWS regions.
+Amazon S3 pricing per request also varies between different AWS regions.

 |N. Virginia||N.California||Tokyo||Seoul||Frankfurt||Sao Paulo|

 |PUT, COPY, POST, or LIST Requests (per 1000 requests)|